Azure/commercial-marketplace-data-offer-accelerator/docs/PublisherDeployToAzure.md

 # Data Publisher - Deploy Resources to Azure

+> **Note** the subscription used to do this installations must be an Administrator subscription.

 ## Deploy to your Azure subscription

 There are 4 ways to deploy the data publisher resources from this repository to your Azure subscription.
 You only need to choose one of these options.